Chili Garlic Chicken Recipe (Indo-Chinese Style)

 • Add green bell pepper and onion, and saute for 1 minute.

-• Now add the cornflour slurry to the wok.
+• Now add the cornstarch slurry to the wok.

 • Add red chili paste, soy sauce, and tomato ketchup.
 Cook until the sauce thickens, stirring continuously.

-• Add fried chicken pieces to the wok and mix well.
+• Add fried chicken pieces to the wok and mix well to coat with the sauce.

 • Check for salt and sauces, and add more if needed.

-• Garnish with chopped spring onion greens and serve hot with fried rice or steamed rice.
+• Garnish with chopped spring onion greens and serve hot.

 Video